|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Barbara O'Sullivan, NP, MS

 Ms. O'Sullivan joined the STAR Program in 1992 as an HIV Clinical Scholar.
 Upon completion of her fellowship in 1994, she began working as a primary care provider in the SHC as well as the Women's Interagency HIV Study, with specific focus on gynecological and colposcopy needs of women.
-Prior to her tenure at SUNY-DMC, Ms. O'Sullivan was employed as a women's health care nurse practitioner at Kings County Hospital Center and Harlem Hospital.
+Prior to her tenure at SUNY-DMC, Ms. O'Sullivan was employed as a women's health care nurse practitioner at Kings County Hospital Center and Harlem Hospital Center.
 She is a NYS certified nurse practitioner in women's health and adult health.
 Ms. O'Sullivan is certified in the performance of colposcopy and holds a master's degree in nursing research.

-Katherine Marx, FNP, MPH
+Karen Behringer, FNP, MPH